Jonathan Reekie

-Jonathan Alistair James Reekie (born 2 September 1964, in London) is a British arts administrator who has been the Director of Somerset House Trust since 2014.
-During this time, the renovation of the historic site has been completed, including the launch of Somerset House Studios, helping to establish Somerset House as "London's Working Arts Centre", home to a creative community in central London.
+Jonathan Alistair James Reekie (born 2 September 1964, in London) is a British arts administrator who has more than 30 years leadership experience across festivals, the arts and creative industries.

+Since 2014, Reekie has been the Director of Somerset House Trust.
+Under his tenure, the renovation of the historic site has been completed, including the launch of Somerset House Studios, helping to establish Somerset House as "London's Working Arts Centre", home to a creative community in central London.
 Reekie has overseen the expansion of the cultural programme, including PJ Harvey's Recording in Progress with Artangel, Björk Digital, Big Bang Data, Perfume, and Get Up, Stand Up Now.
-In 2019, Reekie co-curated with Sarah Cook the exhibition 24/7, a wake-up call to a non-stop world, based on the book by Jonathan Crary.
+In 2019, Reekie co-curated with Sarah Cook the exhibition 24/7, "a wake-up call to a non-stop world", based on the book by Jonathan Crary.